dcapwell/scala-tour/Traits.md

 }
 ```

 By doing the above, you get the same generated code that scala has (s/s/$class/).
 So great, we have the same thing right?
-Lets try mixing in behaviors.
+Lets try mixing different behaviors together.

 ## Mixins
 In the java 8 based world, if you have the interface `Bar` and you want to add in new functionality, its up to you to define how thats done.
 Lets try making echo use default echo and a logger echo.